frederic-perez/AmE-dictionary/data/dictionary.md

 __backlash<sup>1</sup>__ _n_ :five::hammer: _It leads to backlash._
 __backlash<sup>2</sup>__ _v_
 __backlit__
-__backlog__ _n_ :six: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._
+__backlog__ _n_ :seven: An accumulation of uncompleted work or matters needing to be dealt with. _The company took on extra staff to clear the backlog of work._ _Thousands of doctors feel under pressure to work extra shifts to help tackle the backlog of care caused by the covid pandemic._
 __backpedal__ _v_
 __backslid__ _v_
 __backsplash__ _n_ An upright surface or border, as of tile, that protects the wall behind a sink or stove. _A new tile backsplash._